MISP/misp-website/_pages/covid-19-misp.md

 # COVID-19 MISP Information Sharing Community

-COVID-19 MISP is a MISP instance retrofitted for a COVID-19 information sharing community.

-The information sharing community is focusing on two areas of sharing:
+COVID-19 MISP is a MISP instance retrofitted for a COVID-19 information sharing community, focusing on two areas of sharing:

 - Medical information
 - Cyber threats related to / abusing COVID-19

 The information sharing community has a low barrier of entry, everyone can contribute and use the data.
-By default, the information is classified as TLP:WHITE for a larger distribution and usefulness.
+By default, the information is classified as TLP:WHITE for broader distribution and usefulness.

 ## Who is the target audience for this community ?

-- Anyone wanting to gain situational awareness for the current COVID-19 situation
+- Anyone wanting to gain situational awareness in regards to the current COVID-19 situation
 - Security practitioners trying to fend off covid related attacks
 - Those wanting to share, collaborate, visualise, automate data
-- All data is contextualised as either medical or security related information for easy filtering
+- All data is contextualised as either medical or security related information to make filtering as easy and convenient as possible

-## Why using MISP in such context?
+## Why use MISP for such a context?

 - We are obviously interested on a personal level, as is everyone
 - Information sharing is what we do anyway